Perspective | Gatekeepers: These tech firms control what’s allowed online

 It’s a lot of power to put into the hands of tech executives who aren’t elected or don’t necessarily have experience weighing what’s right for society.

-And in some slices of the stack, a small number of companies have inordinate influence.
+In some slices of the stack, a small number of companies have inordinate influence.
 Apple’s App Store, for example, is the only way you can buy apps for iPhones and iPads.

 Yet tech companies have long made these kinds of calls, dating back to efforts to thwart child exploitation and police people who pirate music and movies.

-A law known as Section 230 of the 1996 Communications Decency Act says that “interactive computer services” — companies up and down the stack — cannot be held legally responsible for what others use their services to say.
+A law known as Section 230 of the 1996 Communications Decency Act says “interactive computer services” — companies up and down the stack — cannot be held legally responsible for what others use their services to say.
 That provides them with a legal shield, with a few exceptions such as sex trafficking, but also gives companies the right to police content as they see fit.

 As more of the Internet permeated our lives, so has the expectation that tech companies share a responsibility for content that’s akin to food companies’ responsibility for public health.
 A pivotal moment came after the 2017 “Unite the Right” rally in Charlottesville.